top of page

 After School Cleaning and Other Small Tasks

 Students clean the school after classes in Japan.
 If you aren’t put in charge of a cleaning room, stay at your desk and keep working until your time is up.
-If you are but in charge of a cleaning room, the small group of students will be assigned to you, as you oversee them clean the classroom.
-You don’t have to participate yourself.
-Instead, you can assign them roles and check to see if they have done a good job.
-After the students finish, you can have gather up everyone and confirm they finished.
+If you are put in charge of a cleaning room, you will oversee a small group of students as they clean the classroom.
+You don’t have to participate yourself, though you can assign them roles and check to see if they have done a good job.
+After the students finish, you can collect everyone and confirm they finished.
 Everyone then usually claps and leaves for the day.

 After School